Requirements for resources that you import with VM Import/Export - VM Import/Export

 Refer to the Boot Modes section of the Amazon Elastic Compute Cloud User Guide for more information about specifying a boot mode, and UEFI variables.

-Volume types and file systems
+Volume types and file systems supported by VM Import/Export

-VM Import/Export supports importing Windows and Linux VMs with the following file systems:
+VM Import/Export supports importing Windows and Linux VMs with the following file systems.

 GUID Partition Table (GPT) and Master Boot Record (MBR) partitioned volumes that are formatted using the NTFS file system are supported.
 If no boot parameter is specified, and the VM is compatible in both boot modes, the GPT volumes will be converted to MBR partitioned volumes.